carbon-design-system/carbon/README.md

 ## Getting started

-If you're just getting started, check out [`carbon-components`](./packages/components).
+If you're getting started, check out [`carbon-components`](./packages/components).
 If you're looking for React components, take a look at [`carbon-components-react`](./packages/react).